 Mathematics Research Seminar

 Every spring, students in this course join a small research group (two to four students) with a professor to investigate an unanswered problem in mathematics.
-Here are some recent projects:
+Here are some recent projects and the students involved:

-- Spring 2017: Exponential Domination on Spherical Graphs (students: Nic Loew and Ben Lawrence)
+- Spring 2017: Exponential Domination on Spherical Graphs (Nic Loew and Ben Lawrence)

-- Spring 2016: Product Field of Values (students: Penny Wu and Allison Larter); Counting Hasse Diagrams (Luke Duttweiler)
+- Spring 2016: Product Field of Values (Penny Wu and Allison Larter); Counting Hasse Diagrams (Luke Duttweiler)

-- Spring 2015: Game Theory: Cityscape (students: Maggie Kirkland, Ashley Schenk, Heidi Kroening, Sarah Rexroad); The Gaussian Moat Problem (students: RD Marek, Jonathon Yuly, Lynn McClatchey)
+- Spring 2015: Game Theory: Cityscape (Maggie Kirkland, Ashley Schenk, Heidi Kroening, Sarah Rexroad); The Gaussian Moat Problem (RD Marek, Jonathon Yuly, Lynn McClatchey)

-- Spring 2014: Exponential Domination on Graphs (students: Emily Bradley and Kyle Craft); Unknotting Games (students: Grace Baleno and Rachel Lynn McClatchey)
+- Spring 2014: Exponential Domination on Graphs (Emily Bradley and Kyle Craft); Unknotting Games (Grace Baleno and Rachel Lynn McClatchey)

-- Spring 2013: n-sato of the Numerical Range (student: Laura Ballard); Exponential Domination on Polygon Grid Graphs (students: Grace Baleno, Samantha Fairchild, Sarah Rexroad, and Emily Wendell)
+- Spring 2013: n-sato of the Numerical Range (Laura Ballard); Exponential Domination on Polygon Grid Graphs (Grace Baleno, Samantha Fairchild, Sarah Rexroad, and Emily Wendell)

-- Spring 2012: Exponential Domination on Triangular Grid Graphs (students: Nathan Beiler, Nicholas Fuller, and Emily Wendell); Chutes and Ladders: Minimizing Game Length with Math (students: Winona Wixson, Kayla Gilbertson, Jacob Liddle, and Lauren Moss)
+- Spring 2012: Exponential Domination on Triangular Grid Graphs (Nathan Beiler, Nicholas Fuller, and Emily Wendell); Chutes and Ladders: Minimizing Game Length with Math (Winona Wixson, Kayla Gilbertson, Jacob Liddle, and Lauren Moss)